Resource Management Act 1991: Replacement efforts

+Sixth Labour government, 2020–2023

 In 2020 a comprehensive independent review of New Zealand's resource management system was undertaken.
 This report is named the 'Randerson report', after the Court of Appeal Judge, Hon Tony Randerson, who led the review.
 The review identified issues with the current system, and concluded that the system cannot cope with current pressures.
 These pressures include high population growth and the lack of accommodating development, diminishing biodiversity, the degradation of nature, and the need to mitigate and adapt to climate change.
 The report also made several recommendations.
 The primary of which was the repeal and replacement of the RMA.